isontheline/pro.webssh.net/documentation/src/docs/documentation/terminal-state-bar/examples.md

 ## Session

 ### Connection name and icon
 Displays the connection name with its own icon.
-Since 32.10 this is exactly what the built-in *Connection* item does.
+Since 32.10 this is exactly what the built-in *Connection name* item does.

 ```javascript
 (function() {